yourarj/proc-macro-workshop/README.md

 ✅
 Have completed the workshop examples.

-Solution to each test can be tracked by step by following commit on master branch
+Solution to each test can be tracked by step by step following commit on master branch

+## ----- original README.md follows -------

 # Rust Latam: procedural macros workshop